• Apr 23, 2025

 Can I check in my cabin baggage voluntarily?

-You cannot check certain items, including batteries, laptops, lithium-ion, and delicate items, but you can voluntarily check other items.
+You cannot check certain items, including batteries, laptops, and other delicate items, but you can voluntarily check other items.

 Are duty-free items allowed in addition to cabin baggage?

-Yes, you can carry duty-free items onboard in addition to the standard allowance, provided that the item is packed in a Security Tamper-Evident Bag, sealed, accompanied by the purchase proof, and staying within the duty-free allowance of your destination country.
+Yes, you can carry duty-free items onboard in addition to the standard allowance, provided that the items are packed in a Security Tamper-Evident Bag, sealed, accompanied by proof of purchase, and remain within the duty-free allowance of your destination country.

 Can I carry a musical instrument on AirAsia?